SoundScapeRenderer/ssr/doc/manual/operation.rst

 SSR for Mac OS X: qt_menu.nib not found
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This was fixed in MacPorts, see https://trac.macports.org/ticket/37662.
-Thanks
+Thanks to Chris Pike!
-to Chris Pike!
+Since version 0.5 (switching to qt5), qt_menu.nib is not needed any more.

 Compilation Error on Ubuntu and Archlinux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~